Norman Osborn: Weapons of Green Goblin

-The Green Goblin is armed with a variety of bizarre devices.
+The Green Goblin is armed with a variety of devices.
 He wears a green costume underneath bulletproof chainmail with an overlapping purple tunic.
 His mask has a built-in gas filter to keep him safe from his own gasses.
 The Green Goblin's trademark weapons are his pumpkin bombs and razor bats.
 As their name suggests, the bombs were designed with the appearance of jack-o'-lanterns.
 These varied in function from smoke bombs to traditional explosives, while the razor edged bat-shaped boomerangs-could cut through very durable surfaces and materials.
 The gloves of the Goblin uniform were fashioned with minuscule conductors that allowed for the release of electricity at nearly 10,000 amps of an undetermined voltage.
 Originally, Osborn used a mechanical broomstick to fly through the air during his first few exploits as the Green Goblin.
 The Flying Broomstick did not last long, however, and was improved upon, creating the Goblin Glider.
 The Goblin Glider was a more efficient flight system than Norman's Flying Broomstick.
 The Glider allowed the Goblin to carry a wide array of armaments, including heat-seeking and smart missiles, machine guns, extending blades, a flamethrower and a pumpkin bomb dispenser/launcher with him as he flew and had much greater speed and mobility than the Broomstick.